 - Visa Price Protection: Offered on select cards only (like the Signature).

 - Citi Price Rewind: Offered on all cards.

 - Mastercard Price Protection: Offered on all cards.

 - American Express Purchase Protection: Offered on select cards (like Premier Gold).

 - Chase Price Protection: Offered on all cards (discontinued as of August 2018).

 Bonus Idea: Price Protection could be especially lucrative around the holidays.
 Though I have not given this a try yet, if you purchase items before Christmas at full price and then search advertisements in the post-Christmas sales, you might get a substantial refund through your credit card company.
 In some of the terms I read, they specifically have terms against doing this.
 So take a look at your own, and let us know if you decide to try it this year!

-The best way to deal with buyer’s remorse is to prevent purchasing items you may not want.
+The best way for how to overcome buyers remorse is to prevent purchasing items you may not want.
 However, we don’t live in a perfect world, so this is not always possible.
 It’s nice to know that there are contingency plans for when we don’t make the best decisions at the store.

 I've sat at the closing table twice, myself.
 Once when we first purchased our home 9 years ago, and again when refinancing our mortgage from 30 years down to 15 years, 5 years ago.